robertwilltryanything-sudo/Disco/supabase_setup.md

 For the application to function correctly with Supabase sync, your database needs to have the correct tables and security policies.
 Run the following SQL queries in your project's **SQL Editor** in the Supabase Dashboard.

+## CRITICAL: Required Columns
+If you are seeing an error like `Could not find the 'format' column`, you MUST run the **Migration** section at the bottom of this file.

 ## 1. Collection Table

 ```sql